csmertx/csmertx.github.io/content/_index.md

 The image above leads to the main navigation [🔗 page](pad "Click here for the Navigation Page").

 Day & Night blog is not a preview of anything.
 And I do not advertise this site.
-If you found this site from a QR code, social media advertisement, or focus group please reach out via [ csmertx@pm.me](mailto:csmertx@pm.me "Proton Mail email address | @csmertx - Anytime.").
+If you discovered this site from a QR code, social media advertisement, or focus group please reach out via [ csmertx@pm.me](mailto:csmertx@pm.me "Proton Mail email address | @csmertx - Anytime.").
 Advertising this site breaks the spirit of discovery 😉

 </div>